-BCC’s assets may not be used by employees for their own or others’ private purposes, except in cases where this has been agreed in advance with a superior who can grant such permission.
+BCC’s assets may not be used by employees for their own or others’ private purposes.

 Our employees will handle information about BCC with caution and confidentiality We build our trust in members, partners, colleagues and society at large by sharing our perspectives.
 This should be done without harming our own operations and reputation by communicating confidential information or information that is not or should not to be known to the public.

 This applies to information such as internal procedures, budgets, membership information and the like.
 Our employees will never provide such information to persons outside the Association, unless the duty of disclosure is imposed by law, or if it serves the interests of the Association and is agreed with by the person who may grant such permission.
 In the case of a statutory duty to provide information, the responsible manager in the relevant area shall submit the information.